Bookmark the FeedLinksContact

 The spec

-A Defender has the ground clearance, the ease of modification and simplicity of maintenance that aren’t a given with a Discovery.
-The 110 was a definite choice over the 90, as they have better load space to carry expedition equipment.
-I would have settled for a Station Wagon, although as I don’t have kids or intend to carry many people on expedition, the Hardtop allows me to get even more stuff in the back.
+A Defender has the ground clearance, the ease of modification and simplicity of maintenance that aren't a given with a Discovery.
+The 110 was a definite choice over the 90, as they have a better load space to carry expedition equipment.
+I would have settled for a Station Wagon, although as I don't have kids or intend to carry many people on expedition, the Hardtop allows me to get even more stuff in the back.
 It means there are fewer doors to rust and less potential break-in points!
-It’s also fairly standard spec, so gives me a blank canvas on which to design my ultimate expedition vehicle.
+It's also fairly standard spec so gives me a blank canvas on which to design my ultimate expedition vehicle.

 The engine